-It's such a valuable recording, because our childhood experiences shape SO MUCH of our personal adult experience.
+It's such a valuable recording because our childhood experiences shape SO MUCH of our adult life.

 The culture of what it IS to be human.

-Furthermore, since childhood events occur at an age when we may not retain any conscious memory of them, and we don't have much understanding of how to master our perception of reality, the influence of these early events can become a deep part of our unconscious behavior, and the thoughts, beliefs, perceptions, projections and emotions that drive it.
+Furthermore, since childhood events occur at a time when we may not retain any conscious memory of them, and we don't have much understanding of how to master our perception of reality, the influence of these early events can become a deep part of our unconscious behavior, and the thoughts, beliefs, perceptions, projections and emotions that drive it.

 In other words, our lives are often ruled unconsciously by our inner "kids".